Ra-fiki/symfony-docker-php7.4-fpm/.docker/README-EN.md

 Created container with php, in our case it is `symfony-php-fpm` and the project will be called `symfony` so we execute the command in container

-* docker exec -it -u www-data symfony-php-fpm bash -c "cd `symfony` && composer create-project symfony/website-skeleton `symfony`"
+* docker exec -it -u www-data symfony-php-fpm bash -c "composer create-project symfony/website-skeleton `symfony`"

 If we have chosen a different name for the project then `symfony` replace the one selected in the command

+* docker exec -it -u www-data symfony-php-fpm bash -c "composer create-project symfony/website-skeleton `project_name`"

+Doctrine

+* docker exec -it -u www-data symfony-php-fpm bash -c "cd `nazwa_projektu` && composer require symfony/orm-pack"

-* docker exec -it -u www-data symfony-php-fpm bash -c "cd `project_name` && composer create-project symfony/website-skeleton `project_name`"
+* docker exec -it -u www-data symfony-php-fpm bash -c "cd `nazwa_projektu` && composer require --dev symfony/maker-bundle"